 2. Not all tugs are equal

 The last thing you want when buying an electric tug is a machine that doesn’t have the power or the necessary grip to move the load.
 There’s plenty of ‘optimistic’ tug marketing out there for products that claim to move heavy weights with ease.
 An easy way to separate the good from the bad is to look for tug manufacturers who readily provide photo and video evidence of their machines moving the kind of things that you want to move in environments that look like yours.
 You can also ask them to cut the sales pitch and provide an engineering explanation as to exactly how the machine will achieve the required power and grip to move your load.

 Not everything in the ballroom needs a mechanical aid.
 Swapping out caster wheels for high grade equivalents that reduce friction can make a huge difference ergonomically.
 As always, you get what you pay for.
 Typically, higher grade casters will be more expensive but you’re paying for quality tyre materials that will reduce friction and prolong the life of the product.
 At the same time, you’ll be getting bearings both in the wheel and top plate that are designed specifically to minimise resistance.
 These simple tweaks carry cost but bring with them benefits, both in terms of ergonomics and product life.

 Pedestrian electric tugs that are purpose built for cleanroom use offer the perfect solution to ensure speed and flexibility of production while ensuring safety for staff.

-If you would like to discover more about MasterMover electric tugs in biopharmaceutical production, call 01335 30 10 30, email or get in touch.
+If you would like to discover more about MasterMover electric tugs in biopharmaceutical production, get in touch via the form below.